 failed to meet KHRC’s design, accessibility, or energy requirements for projects that started construction in 2020 or later;

-violated any commitment in the Declaration of Land Use Restrictive Covenants (i.e., Fair Market Rent targets, homeless unit set-aside, income level targeting) as determined in the 2022 Compliance Annual Report review; or
+violated any commitment in the Declaration of Land Use Restrictive Covenants (i.e., Fair Market Rent targets, homeless unit set-aside, income level targeting) as determined during compliance monitoring by Housing Compliance Division;

-displayed a continued inability to fund the replacement reserve account.
+displayed a continued inability to fund the replacement reserve account;

+requested additional funding resources after the 90 days prior to closing as detailed in the 2023 Reservation Agreements; or

+failed to submit cost certification within the required period as defined in section ____.

 Note: In lieu of a qualified contract, KHRC will consider amending the Declaration of Land Use Restrictive Covenant to adapt to changing needs in the market.